MovingKyu/RACoLN/README.md

 - torchtext == 0.10.0
 - pkbar == 0.5

+# Dataset
+Our implementation used torchtext, hence we have changed the input format to jsonl.
+If you want to try the model on other dataset, please change the input format accordingly (you can check at data directory)

 # Training classifiers
 In this work, we train three classifiers: 1) for reverse attention, 2) for style loss, and 3) for evaluation purpose.
 The classifier is made of GRU and Attention network.

 The configuration is defined as the default option in the file.
-If you would like to try different value, check the argparse options.
+If you would like to try a different value, check the argparse options.

 ```
 python train_cls.py